Emancipation Park study needs public input - DefenderNetwork.com

 “We are looking to get some stories people might have of immigration from Galveston to Houston,” said National Park Service National Trails Office planner Jill Jensen, who is in charge of the feasibility study for the Emancipation-focused trail.

-- What can you tell us about migration out of Galveston and into Houston after Emancipation?
+- What can you tell us about emigration out of Galveston and into Houston after Emancipation?
 Do you have family or community stories that help to explain this historical activity?

 - Are there historic sites or trail remnants associated with post-Emancipation migration along the Galveston to Houston corridor, or anywhere else, that might be protected and/or developed for public appreciation?